UNOTeaching/project-yosenabe/README.md

 ## Question 2:

-To succed in this question, we need to ensure that at least one block is moved inside each area.
+To succed in this question, we need to ensure that at least one number is moved inside each area.

 ## Question 3: